aca20jge/com3528_2025_team05/README.md

-this repository contains a script to have miros engage in social/play behaviour. it contains a script, play_behaviour.py which
+this repository contains a script to have miros engage in social/play behaviour. it contains a script, src/play_behaviour.py, which contains the main functionality. it also contains a launch file, which can be found at launch/play_behaviour.launch. detailed instructions for running these scripts can be found later in this readme.

 you must save the repository to your catkin_ws/src directory in your mdk environment. then, you must build the team05_assignment package using